 If you are just starting out, you may want to keep costs down.
 Most canning kits that come with a canner come with the black or blue speckled graniteware canner, as well as a variety of hand tools.
 These canners are not as nice as the stainless…but they do get the job done and are a great option for an inexpensive way to get started.

 Here is a set with a traditional black speckled canner and hand tools.
 (Amazon affiliate link.)

 In the past, I’ve seen kits come with stainless steel and even pressure canners.
 However…as I’m writing this page, I don’t see any other kits with canners on Amazon.
 No pressure canning kits or stainless steel.
 I don’t know if this has to do with the recent canning supply shortage, but look around, as I know I’ve seen complete kits before.

-An easy fix is to just pick the pressure canner you’d like then pick out a kit with just the hand tools.
+An easy fix is to just pick the pressure canner you’d like, and then then pick out a kit that includes just the hand tools.